mrcrunchybeans/fermentacraft/CI_GITHUB_ACTIONS.md

 Tips:
 - Tag your releases (e.g., `git tag v2.0.0 && git push --tags`) to make the notes reflect changes since the last release.
 - You can manually edit `CHANGELOG.txt` in a job step if you want custom content.

+ Where to find notes:
+ - The workflow uploads `CHANGELOG.txt` as an artifact alongside the build, and passes the same content to the store upload step.

 ## Enabling protections & notes – quick checklist